• Skip to primary navigation

 Good Works

-I will add that if a person is truly saved, then good works will be a natural fruit in their life.
-But if we are trusting in our works to save us, we will be forever lost.
+I will add that if a person is truly saved, good works will be a natural fruit in their life.
+But if we trust in our works to save us, we will be forever lost.

 Jesus died to save us from our sins and to set us free from the bondage of sin.
 And He also died to set us free from the law, so that we can have abundant life in Him.